Click here to receive a PDF version.

 Universality of nutrient benefits.
 A question often posed about nutritional supplements is, do they really provide big benefits?
 After all, the food we eat has supported us throughout our lives, so it may seem unlikely that the effects of higher levels of vitamins C & D and magnesium can possibly be so important.
 The answer is that a deficiency of these nutrients has been documented to have detrimental effects throughout the body on many aspects of our health (see Dean (2007), Hickey & Saul (2008), and Khalsa (2009) books below).
 But these deficiencies aren't obvious because they have so many symptoms.
 Therefore, to correct the deficiencies will provide many benefits, giving us better resistance to bacterial and viral infection, better recovery from illness, stress, and injury, freedom from asthma and allergy, and reduced incidence with recovery from arthritis, osteoporosis, cancer, heart disease and stroke.
 The information listed below explains the importance of these nutrients and how to get enough of them.
 Doses shown are recommended for adults.
 Those with smaller or larger body weight may need to vary their dose, and those with special needs should see a nutrition-aware doctor (see Saul (2012) book below).

 To stay healthy: 3-10 grams/day.
 (For adults, 15-50 mg/pound/day; for children, half their age in grams/day, in divided doses.: 8 years, 4 gms, 1.3 gm/meal.)
 Vitamin C is an anti-oxidant that removes harmful free radicals in the body, and is also essential for the synthesis of collagen, the most common protein in the body.
-Therefore vitamin C can prevent hemorrhagic stroke and reverse atherosclerosis (see Hickey & Saul and Levy and books, and Kurl et al. below), and can also prevent allergy and asthma, and some of the symptoms of diabetes (see Saul (2012) book below).
+Adequate doses of vitamin C help arteries become stronger and more elastic, and thus help to prevent high blood pressure (Kurl et al. , and Shargorodsky et al. below).
+Therefore vitamin C can prevent hemorrhagic stroke and reverse atherosclerosis (see Hickey & Saul and Levy and books), and can also prevent allergy and asthma, and some of the symptoms of diabetes (see Saul book below).
 It is essential for most of the body's biochemical and protective processes, to hold the body together in growth and healing, and to strengthen the immune system.
 Vitamin C is only necessary for higher primates, guinea pigs, and a few other animals, because all other species can make their own.
 Monkeys, apes and humans lost the ability to synthesize vitamin C through a genetic mutation because an evolving ancestor got sufficient vitamin C by eating large quantities of leaves and fruit (see Pauling (2006) book below).
+Note that those with glucose-6-phosphate dehydrogenase deficiency (a rare genetic condition) should not take vitamin C in large doses.

 However, vitamin C deficiency is common in humans eating processed foods.
 Many of us get only a minimal amount of vitamin C in our diet, 50-100 mg/day, or if we eat lots of fresh vegetables and fruits, possibly 500 mg/day.
 However our need for vitamin C is much greater, similar to most other animals that make it in their own bodies -- they make 10-20 grams (relative to our body weight)/day, more under stress.
 Vitamin C is water soluble and easily distributed throughout the body by the blood, from which it is actively transported into tissues to help build collagen and prevent oxidation, after which it can be recycled by regeneration from other antioxidants, and then eventually eliminated.
 Therefore for the most benefit we need to take divided doses throughout the day.
 High levels of blood sugar (e.g. after a meal or in diabetes) reduce vitamin C transported into the body tissues, and therefore vitamin C is most effective when taken without food containing much sugar.
-Take 1-3 grams of vitamin C with water 1/2 hour before each meal.
-Tablets of 500 or 1000 mg (1 gm) are convenient, but vitamin C powder dissolved in juice can be absorbed more quickly.
+Take 1,000-3,000 mg of vitamin C with water 1/2 hour before each meal.
+Capsules containing 500 or 1000 mg (1 gm) of vitamin C powder are convenient, and vitamin C powder dissolved in juice can be readily absorbed.
+Hard tablets of vitamin C are less well absorbed.
 Do not take "chewable" vitamin C tablets as these contain sugar, and when chewed, the sugar and ascorbic acid may stick to the surfaces of your teeth and etch them.
 A good alternative for children is chewable tablets containing buffered ascorbate without acidity.
 At a dose too high vitamin C is a mild laxative, and can cause bloating and gas, so if you notice this, reduce intake by 20-50% and take smaller doses spread throughout the day.
 Some people tolerate buffered ascorbate (sodium, calcium, or magnesium ascorbate) better for it is non-acid.
 For better health, take timed-release vitamin C before you go to bed at night.
 An excellent alternative (but more expensive) source of vitamin C is liposomal vitamin C which is available online and is more completely absorbed -- 1,000 mg of liposomal vitamin C is roughly equivalent to 5,000 mg of vitamin C in tablet or powder form.

 When sick, 3-15 grams/hr.
 (15-100 mg/pound/hr) Vitamin C at a sufficiently high dose can prevent viral infections and neutralize bacterial toxins that spread with an acute deficiency (see Levy (2002) and Hickey & Saul (2008) books below).
 At first sign of symptoms (fever, headache, scratchy throat), many nutritionists recommend 1-3 gms every 20 minutes with water until symptoms are relieved.
 The body absorbs more vitamin C when under stress so when you're sick you can take more than normal.
 If you're already sick, take as much as you can tolerate to prevent acute deficiency for faster recovery.
 Continue taking vitamin C at a high dose until the symptoms of the cold/flu are gone.
 For other illness or any other type of physical and mental stress, vitamin C helps the body to recover.
 Vitamin C is relatively safe because it is non-toxic and non-immunogenic.
 For severe illness, vitamin C can be taken intravenously under a doctor's care as sodium ascorbate (buffered).
 Existing infections and exposure to environmental toxins like smoke tend to reduce the level of vitamin C in the blood, so take more vitamin C to compensate.
 See Hickey & Saul (2008), and Levy (2002) books below.